junxit/us-congress-bills-111/metadata.md

 - 2009-09-08 — Passed/agreed to in House: On agreeing to the resolution Agreed to by voice vote.(text: CR H9287)
 - 2009-09-08 — Passed/agreed to in Senate: Received in the Senate, considered, and agreed to without amendment by Unanimous Consent.(consideration: CR S9141)
 - 2009-09-08 — Received in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S9141)
+- 2009-09-09 — Message on Senate action sent to the House.